Our goal is to share information and products that are truly helpful to renters.

 If you click on a link or buy a product from one of the partners on our site, we get paid a little bit for making the introduction.
 This means we might feature certain partners sooner, more frequently, or more prominently in our articles, but we’ll always make sure you have a good set of options.
 This is how we are able to provide you with the content and features for free.
 Our partners cannot pay us to guarantee favorable reviews of their products or services — and our opinions and advice are our own based on research and input from renters like you.
 Here is a list of our partners.

 12 Essential cat supplies for apartment living

 Keeping your cat happy, keeps everyone happy

-Your cat is your best bud, and luckily, your apartment manager allows pets.
-However, and this is a BIG “however,“ you need to make sure your apartment shows no cat trace when you move out.
-Plus, you want your apartment-living cat to be happy while it lives in your apartment, even when you are away.
-We put together a list of essential cat supplies to help you ensure you and your cat have the best life!
+For many people your cat is your best buddy.
+Consider yourself lucky if your apartment manager allows pets.
+However, and this is a BIG “however” you need to make sure your apartment shows no cat trace when you move out.
+Plus, you want your apartment cat to be happy while she lives in your apartment, even when while you’re away.
+We put together a list of essential cat supplies to help you ensure you and your kitty cat pal have the best life!

 Here are 12 essential cat supplies to keep your cat (and you) happy.

 1. Pet Fountain, cat water fountain, automatic water dispenser for cats